009

 Conditional Purpose

-Is when purpose only feels true when life is calm, controlled and convenient.
-When it depends on circumstances, it’s a preference.
+IIs when purpose only feels true when life is calm, controlled and convenient.
+When it depends on your circumstances, it’s a preference.
 Here are two examples:

-They are built on good intentions and strong values, but they rest on ideal conditions.
+They are built on good intentions and strong values.

 1. Purpose is a fixed

-Purpose is dynamic, not static, and learning to recognise what dynamic looks and feels like is crucial.
+Purpose is dynamic, not static.
+Learning to recognise what make it's it so is critical.

 2. It's who I am

-My first grasp of purpose felt like a crown, something to wear.
-That thinking gave me an identity which felt good and sounded noble, but it didn't ground me; it inflated me.
+My first grasp of purpose felt like a crown, something to wear, sounded noble and felt good.
+But it didn’t ground me.
+It inflated me.

-I hear a similar tone all the time: "My purpose is to inspire change in people."
-The intention is there, but notice the subtle trap: it sounds comfortable, speaks to who we are, and offers a kind of reassurance.
-It's removed the resistance that makes it possible to do so.
+I often hear a similar tone: “My purpose is to inspire change in people.”
+The intention is real, but there’s a subtle trap; it speaks to who we are (Our identity).

 3. Starting with passion

-I often hear people say, "What are you passionate about?"
-A question designed to elicit pleasant emotions, like excitement or joy.
-Nothing wrong with passion, but passion is a feeling, and feelings change quickly in high-pressure moments or subtly over time in small doses.
+I often hear the question, “What are you passionate about?”
+It invites pleasant emotions, excitement, energy, and joy.
+It's a starting point, sure.
+There’s nothing wrong with passion.
+But passion translates into feelings, and feelings change. quickly in high-pressure moments or subtly in small doses over time.

 4. My circumstances